Leantime/docs/technical/classes/Unit/app/Core/EventsTest.md

 ---
 ### testFindEventListeners

-This test will check the findEventListeners method of the Events class.
+This test will check the findEventListeners method of the EventDispatcher class.

 ```php
 public EventsTest::testFindEventListeners(): mixed